This page was last updated in 2021, and is maintained here for archival purposes. Learn more about major changes to the Fine Arts Center.

 On March 2, 2021, Rhode Island voted Yes on Question 1, approving $57.3 million to continue upgrades to URI’s Fine Arts Center.

-On March 2, Rhode Island voters can help the University of Rhode Island complete major improvements to the Fine Arts Center, which welcomes 50,000 people to campus each year to enjoy plays, concerts and gallery exhibits.
+This will help the University of Rhode Island complete major improvements to the Fine Arts Center, which brings more than 50,000 visitors to the Kingston Campus each year, hosting scores of attractions, including five main stage plays, more than 100 concerts, eight main gallery shows and smaller exhibits.

-- New lobby space in front of the Robert E. Will Theatre, the Theatre Department’s largest stage; improved access to J-Studio, the smaller black box theater; updated restrooms to serve the large number of patrons for theater productions; and two new modern acting classrooms.
+- For the Theatre Department, building improvements will feature a new lobby in front of the Robert E. Will Theatre, the department’s largest stage; improved access to J-Studio, the smaller black box theater; updated restrooms to serve the large number of patrons who attend theater productions; and two new modern acting classrooms.

-- Updated art studios and classrooms with improved lighting, and new technical areas for digital art, graphic design, and a range of photographic and video-related media.
+- For the Art and Art History Department, the bond funding will mean updated studios and classrooms with improved lighting, and new technical areas for digital art, graphic design, and a range of photographic and video-related media.

-- Major changes in the music spaces – new classrooms, practice rooms, faculty studios, recording studios, and a suite for the new music therapy major, where patients could get therapy as students in the program observe them, which would be similar to a real clinical setting.
+- The Music Department will see major changes, too—new classrooms, practice rooms, faculty studios, recording studios, and a suite for the new music therapy program, in which clients will receive music therapy as students in the program observe, similar to a clinical setting.

 “These new spaces will welcome guests and students into a new era of the arts and will continue our reputation for exceptional arts education,” says David Howard, chair of URI Theatre.
 “In a sense, I think the new building will reflect the beauty and vibrancy of the art that is happening inside in a way the old building never has.”